 No matter where you choose to go on your hike, it’s a good idea to bring along a first aid kit.
 It doesn’t have to be big, but should hold the basics.
 Plan out the route of your hike so you know what to expect as far as terrain is concerned.
 Let several people know when you will leave home, how long you plan to stay, and when you expect to return.
 It’s also wise to check in periodically if you plan to be gone all day or longer.

 Being outdoors in nature can be relaxing and full of wonder.
 Children will especially marvel at the sights and sounds if they have never been hiking before.
 Choose specific animals to find while on your hike.
 You may also want to try to identify the trees along the path.
-Rather than removing items from the hike, take along a camera to capture the them on film.
+Rather than removing items from the hike, take along a camera to capture the them by photograph.

 Bird watching is an activity that enthusiasts around the world enjoy.
 Check a bird book out of the library or find similar information online.
 Some websites include bird call audio so that you can listen as well as watch for birds on your hike.
 Start with a list of birds you expect to see.
 Check them off as you find them and see if you can add any that aren’t on your list.

 Children, as well as adults, love a scavenger hunt.
 Create a list of items to find while on a hike.
 The list can include things like red oak leaf, moss on a standing tree (look on the northern side), a heart-shaped rock, raccoon footprints, ferns, the major indigenous trees of the region, a bird’s nest, a bee hive, and more.
 Again, rather than removing some of these items from their habitat, carry a camera to keep track of the items that you find and leave them where you find them for others to enjoy.